 How to earn your $5.00: Just bring your old mercury thermostat to your local participating hardware store for an in-store $5.00 credit, or to an HVAC wholesaler to receive a receipt to be followed by a check in the mail for $5.00 for each mercury thermostat you turn in for recycling.

-To find collection sites near you, enter your zip code into the search box at the top of the page on the Thermostat Recycling Corporation’s Maine Program website.
+To find collection sites near you, enter your zip code into the search box on the Thermostat Recycling Corporation’s Maine Program website.
 This will give you a list of locations and their distance from you.

 Fluorescent light bulbs, including long-tube and compact fluorescent lightbulbs (CFL’s) have small amounts of mercury sealed inside the bulb therefore, it is important to keep them intact.
 In 2009, Maine passed a law that requires manufacturers of mercury-containing light bulbs to operate and fund a collection and recycling system for used bulbs.
 The law also requires lamp manufacturers to publicize and educate Maine people about lamp recycling, provide safe collection and storage containers for lamp retailers and municipal solid waste facilities to ship the containers to a central facility, and ensure proper handling and recycling of the bulbs at no cost to the collectors or customers.
 However, a 2009 University of Southern Maine study indicates that lack of knowledge is likely the primary factor in low recycling participation.